-COMMISSION VACANCY NOTICE - There are no vacancies at this time
+COMMISSION VACANCY NOTICE - No current commission vacancies

 The City of San Marcos values public involvement in the city’s decision-making process. city commissions, committees, and boards are one vital component to bringing new ideas to the City Council and representing the diverse community.
 Members of these commissions, committees, and boards are a valuable resource for city government by assisting the City Council make the most informed decision for the benefit of the entire community.